 How about photographing athletes at Meets?
 Could you help with set-up for the Grand Prix?
 How about monitoring the cross country race course as a Course Marshall so that athletes stay on the right trail?
 Do you have a knack for numbers and finances?
 Do you need an at-home volunteer job like addressing envelopes?
 Email Christa and she will make sure you get scheduled.

-A $200 cheque post-dated for December 15th 2018 will be required as a deposit and will not be cashed if the volunteer time is fulfilled within the calendar year.
+A $200 cheque post-dated for November 30th of this calendar year will be required as a deposit and will not be cashed if the volunteer time is fulfilled within the calendar year.
 This is a flat rate for all athletes regardless of the registration package they choose.

 - MULTIPLE ATHLETES IN ONE FAMILY: